imt-mobisyst/mb6-space/docs/configure-pi3.md

 ### DHCP Server on Eth0:

+The idea is to permit a direct connexion between a Suppervision-machine and the tbot-machin.
 First set up a static configuration on your PI:
 Set static `eth0` configuration, in  `/etc/netplan/`.